 And test…

-I had to measure the sensitivity of the pressure sensor, but in order to do that, I thought it would be good to have an analog-to-digital converter in it, so I took the microphone off the Sound Sensor and connected the pressure sensor to it.
+I had to measure the sensitivity of the pressure sensor, and for that, I thought it would be good to have an analog-to-digital converter.
+So I took the microphone off the Sound Sensor and connected the pressure sensor to it.

 The result was successful then I’ve decided to apply it to the actual competition.

-Eventhough I used RJ45, LAN 20m, it worked very well.
+Even though I used a 20m RJ45 LAN cable, it worked very well.

 This is the way how to connect the DeepRacer timer to the sensor.